 “Deleting photos, I came across a gaggle of little tie-dye shirts and a huge lesson in manhood.

-4 years ago, my son Connor had just gotten back from a year of study in Ireland and New Zealand and was set to graduate college the following spring.
+4 years ago, my son Connor had just gotten back from a year of study abroad and was set to graduate college the following spring.

 He was 21, tall, strong, intelligent, and confident to the point of cockiness.